I am curious about how the process and product of life story practice can enhance the quality of day to day living.

-I completed the MA in Life History Research and Oral History at Sussex University in 2007.
-The course covered the theory and practice of oral history, critical approaches to life history research, critical approaches to the Mass Observation Archive and a public history work placement.
-I spent the work placement at Brighton Museum and Art Gallery working along side the oral history curator and researching the history of the Theatre Royal.
+I am an experienced interviewer and use digital recording equipment and editing programmes to deliver high quality sound.
+I was trained in the use and critical analysis of oral history methods while studying at Sussex University.
+As part of the course I spent a work placement at Brighton Museum and Art Gallery working along side the oral history curator and researching the history of the Theatre Royal.
 My interviews formed part of the sound archive and were presented through listening posts in the final exhibition.

 After completing my studies I was funded by Living Imprint to use oral history research to record the story of dancer and choreographer Angela Lane.
 As project leader, drawing on a range of oral history skills and methodology, I worked independently to research, interview, transcribe and thematically analyse the story and prepare the voice extracts for a public exhibition.
 The multi-media exhibition made use of archive photographs, text, sound and film and was presented in a creative and thought provoking way.
 I worked successfully within a limited budget and time frame.
 The CD and DVD of the project are held at the British Library Sound Archive.

 You can listen to my public recordings here:

 I value spending time with others who are passionate about life story research, oral history and digital storytelling and am a regular attendee of workshops, exhibitions and conferences.
 I run workshops about practical and ethical approaches to doing life story work.
 You can find out more here: